 - Do not use accelerants eg old engine oil, methylated spirits or petrol to light the fire or encourage it

 - Wait for suitable weather conditions.
 Still days which allow the smoke to rise straight up are preferable

 - Don't light a bonfire when air pollution is high in your area.
-This information is included in weather forecasts, you can check by telephoning 0800 55 66 77 or by visiting http://uk-air.defra.gov.uk/
+This information is included in weather forecasts, you can check by telephoning 0800 55 66 77 or check the air quality by visiting the UK Air DEFRA website

 - Speak to your neighbours beforehand to agree a suitable time to have the bonfire